-Like the rest of the legendary Portuguese family, the new IWC Portuguese Tourbillon Mystere Retrograde (Ref.
-IW5044) automatic watch sports an oversized case and is powered by a huge automatic movement that offers you as long as a whole week of guaranteed power supply.
+Like the rest of the legendary family, the 2010 IWC Portuguese Tourbillon Mystere Retrograde (Ref.
+IW5044) sports an oversized case and is powered by a huge automatic movement that offers you as long as a whole week of guaranteed power supply.

 The IWC Calibre 51900 that animates this piece is manufactured in-house and is based on their less sophisticated cal.
 5011 workhorse movement.
 Being essentially a three-hander with a complication module stacked atop of it, the mechanism may not be as sophisticated and unique as those calibers that are created from scratch, but, given how small is the market for ultra-luxury watches, it also allows the Swiss manufacturer to limit the timekeeper’s development costs at more or less manageable levels not letting it skyrocket out of control.

-Still, the watches are very expensive.
-Limited to only 250 and 500 pieces for the model in platinum and rose gold respectively, the IWC Portuguese Tourbillon Mystere Retrograde will retail for around $135,000 and $115,000 US dollars.
+Still, the collection is very expensive.
+Limited to only 250 and 500 pieces for the model in platinum and rose gold respectively, the Portuguese Tourbillon Mystere Retrograde will retail for around $135,000 and $115,000 US dollars.

 Price range: $140,000 (MSRP, platinum, ref.
 IW504401) / $116,000 (MSRP, red gold, ref.
 IWC504402)